jovi-wang/udacity-cloud-developer-capstone-serverless-camera-store/README.md

 ## CIDI

-CICD is implemented via Github Action
+CICD is implemented via Github Action by using [action for serverless](https://github.com/marketplace/actions/serverless)